-All Cheese strains are believed to originate in California.
+All Cheese strains are believed to originate in CA and became one of the most popular cannabis seeds in California.
 Breeder Sam “The Skunkman” birthed the original cultivar as a Skunk #1 phenotype, which he brought over from the Netherlands.

 Afterward, the Cheese strain rose to fame in the UK at the end of the 1980s.
 Connoisseurs named the cultivar “Cheese” due to the strong cheddar-like taste and aroma.

 For a while, it was hard to get your hands on Cheese seeds, and all the tasty buds came from a clone-only female.
 Thanks to a few underground UK breeders who crossed the crop with indica strains, the marijuana seeds became easier to find.

 A wide array of Cheese cannabis seeds are available to grow nowadays.
 Home cultivators can choose from a selection of milder variants to the stinky Blue Cheese feminized seeds.
 It’s easier than ever to put together a cheese board of your favorite variants.